JoshSinyor/JoshSinyor.github.io/_posts/2021-08-12-mapping-keyboards-to-osx-part-one.md

 ![Keyboard Option & Command](/images/2021-08-12/wikipedia_kb_command_and_option.svg)

 This, and other simple key remapping, is readily achieved in Karabiner Elements.
 Open the application, and select Preferences.
 Select the 'Simple modifications' tab.
-Select the external keyboard from the 'Target Device' drop-down menu.
-Click the 'Add Item' button, and select the key you want to reassign from the 'From key' drop-down menu.
+Select the external keyboard from the 'Target device' drop-down menu.
+Click the 'Add item' button, and select the key you want to reassign from the 'From key' drop-down menu.
 Then select the key you want to reassign it to from the 'To key' drop-down menu, and you're done.

 ![Karabiner Elements Option & Command](/images/2021-08-12/karabiner_elements_02.png)